zpix1/yt-anti-translate/README.md

    - Before running the tests, you will need to install playwright browsers and dependencies `npx playwright install --with-deps`
    - Please create or update tests if adding new capabilities
+   - For running tests on your machine you need a `.env` file with values for `GOOGLE_USER`, `GOOGLE_PWD` and `GOOGLE_OTP_SECRET`.
+     > [!NOTE]
+     > Those values should be valid credentials to a Google (YouTube) Account with 2FA OTP enabled and OTP as the highest level of security on the account (aka no "Google prompt" or "Passkeys and security keys" configured).
+     > `GOOGLE_OTP_SECRET` is the "secret" query parameter of the QR Code that is provided when configuring the 2FA OTP Authenticathor.
+You can use a QR Code reader to read the text value.
+     > It is recommended that you create a test account for this purpose.

 #### Testing in Browser